Leisure and Recreation Education

 This class is intended for students with basic skills and some tennis experience.
 The class reinforces the proper techniques for ground strokes, serve and volley.
 Students will perform several drills intended to improve shot making and court positioning.
 The course will also cover strategic concepts for singles and doubles tennis.

-This course is designed for students who wish to overcome their fear of the water and learn basic swim skills.
+This course is designed for the student who may wish to overcome their fear of the water and learn basic swim skills.
 Students will learn and practice key elements of the crawl stroke and back float and stroke.
-Student should provide their own swim goggles.
+Student should have their own swim suit and goggles.